Transitivity in wreath products with symmetric groups: Notions of Transitivity

-We can use Theorem \ref{thm:decomposition_perm_char} to obtain a characterisation of $\usigma$-transitive sets in $W$. \begin{theorem} Let $\usigma\in\Sigma_n(G)$ and let $Y$ be a nonempty subset of $W$ with dual distribution $(a'_\ulambda)$.
+We can use Theorem \ref{thm:decomposition_perm_char} to obtain a characterisation of $\usigma$-transitive sets in $W$. \begin{theorem} Let $\usigma\in\Sigma_n(G)$ and let $Y$ be a non-empty subset of $W$ with dual distribution $(a'_\ulambda)$.
 Then $Y$ is $\usigma$-transitive if and only if

 where $0$ is the identity of $G$. \end{theorem}